Sethuvishnu/healthyu/README.md

 ## ⚠️ Notes

-- 🎯 This is a **student project** designed for **Android devices only**.
 - ☁️ **Cloud Database:** Integrated with **Firebase Firestore** for persistent storage.
-- 🔒 API keys are securely handled and **never hardcoded** in the repository...
+- 🔒 API keys are loaded from a local `.env` file (git-ignored) and **never hardcoded** in the repository.
-- 📁 Professional project structure with organized folders and documentation.
+- 📁 Organized project structure with clear separation of concerns.
-- 🛠️ Ready for production development and team collaboration.
+- 🛠️ Ready for continued development.

 ---

-## DEVELOPMENT
+## 🛠️ Development Roadmap

--> upload any youtube video and get the ingredents
+- [ ] Upload any YouTube video and get the ingredients